raheen14/Capstone-Project/README.md

-# Coursera_Capstone
+# Capstone Project
-Capstone project- data science.
+This project was done as part of final project for IBM Data Science Specialization.